 Sweet Potatoes – contains high levels of Beta-carotene, Vitamins A and C, and Potassium.
 These nutrients have been known to promote heart health and eyesight.

-Pineapple - contains high levels of Vitamin C and Bromelain, an effective anti-inflamitory.
+Pineapple – contains high levels of Vitamin C and Bromelain, an effective anti-inflammatory.
 They are rich in Manganese, a trace mineral which helps promote strong bones and a good source of anti-oxidants.

 Banana – contain high levels of Vitamin C and Potassium and serve as a natural antacid for the stomach.

 Lean Meat – plain (no sauces, seasonings etc) with no visible fat.
-Good source of protein and amino acids which are the building blocks to the muscle in your dogs body.
+Good source of protein and amino acids which are the building blocks of the muscle in your dog’s body.

 When possible get your treats from 100% organic sources, get the freshest produce possible.
 I like to go to our local farmers market when buying produce and fruit.
 I also get the bones and meat from 100% organic grass feed livestock.
 I order my bones and meat from Scott River Ranch.